HiRoFa/quickjs_es_runtime/README.md

 * Pass a module loader

 ## 2. Wrap quickjs for use as a ready to go JavaScript Runtime
-* This is the EsRuntime struct, it provides an EventQueue which has a thread_local QuickJsRuntime
+* Start at the QuickjsRuntimeFacade, it provides an EventQueue which has a thread_local QuickJsRuntimeAdapter
-* All values are copied or abstracted in an EsValueFacade
+* All values are copied or abstracted in a JsValueFacades
 * So no need to worry about Garbage collection
 * evaluate script and invoke functions while waiting for results blocking or with async/await
 * Get Promise result blocking or with async/await